 Anyone who spends time outside, summer or winter, needs some decent hand cream and lip salve to stay comfortable.
 My favourite is the Body Shop Hemp Hand Protector and either the Aloe Vaseline or the Burts Bees Beeswax Lip Balm, but the outdoors lover in your life will have their own favourite.

 Outdoor gear is expensive and will lasts longer when you look after it properly.
-A little tub of boot wax and a decent cloth to apply it goes a very long way; I use this Storm Beeswax Leather Conditioner, but I’ve also used the Grangers one which is equally as good.
+A little tub of boot wax and a decent cloth to apply it goes a very long way; the Grangers G-Wax Natural Beeswax is an excellent option.
 A bottle of specialist gear wash might seem like a boring adult present, but it can make all the difference to the longevity of those pricier pieces.

 You might think outdoor adventures are all about the pork pies and snickers bars, but there is nothing nicer than ending a day of exertion with some really nice chocolate as a treat.
 A bar or two of good quality dark chocolate, maybe with some salt or caramel pieces in, will certainly make someone smile.

 Don’t knock the tradition – socks make a fabulous gift for outdoors lovers – life is too short for rubbish socks!
 In the photo I’ve put a selection of sock liners, which would make for a great stocking filler for anyone who loves to go hiking.
-I’ve recently entered the world of toe-socks, but can’t really speak knowledgeably about them yet, I’ll let you know when I’ve worn them a few more times.
-But the Bridgdale Thermal and Coolmax liners are certainly tried and tested, and I would recommend.
+I’ve recently entered the world of toe-socks, specifically the Injinji NuWool Liner Crews, which are utterly amazing as sock liners when hiking.
+Bridgdale Coolmax Liners are my old tried and tested favourites, and I would highly recommend to anyone.